 - Allow the cake to defrost at room temperature for 30-40 minutes before serving.

-- Store this cake in an airtight container in the fridge and consume within 3-4 days.
-Alternatively you can freeze any unused cake and defrost as needed - I'd recommend removing the carrot and mint garnish if freezing any leftovers.
+- Store this cake in an airtight container in the fridge and consume it within 3-4 days.
+Alternatively, you can freeze any unused cake and defrost as needed - I'd recommend removing the carrot and mint garnish if freezing any leftovers.